seunghy1468/seunghy1468.github.io/index.md

 👋 **Welcome!**

-I’m **Seunghyeong Yoo**, a researcher passionate about wireless communication systems, signal processing, and embedded systems.
+I’m **Seunghyeong Yoo**, a researcher passionate about wireless communication systems and signal processing.
 This website showcases my academic work, research interests, and selected projects.

 📌 Use the navigation bar to explore: